-As part of LUK's ongoing ORSA process, it models the internal view of its risk profile and the capital requirements within its internal economic capital model BLAST.
-The BLAST model reflects the Company's aggregate risk profile and models all of its major risk categories.
+As part of LUK's ongoing ORSA process, it models the internal view of its risk profile and the capital requirements within its internal economic capital model.
+The internal model reflects the Company's aggregate risk profile and models all of its major risk categories.